grscwf/twin-mt/nero-dev-guide.md

     - This is confusing and unhelpful, but fixing this in compute-variants is not straightforward.
     - Rewriting conditionals without `<<if>>` is a simple workaround.

+### Marking already-seen choices
+- Some choices can become desaturated, which is similar to how web browsers mark visited links.
+- These choices have to be manually marked with the `<<mt-seen>>` macro.
+- This is used in a couple different ways:
+  1. Keywords are marked as seen if they're unlocked in the archives, (ie, the player has seen them in any playthrough).
+  2. A choice that leads to an ending is marked as seen if the ending is unlocked in the archives.
+  3. Objects in the room are marked as seen if they've been viewed in the current playthrough, and no actions are available.
+     - Various state changes can cause objects to become unseen again.
+     - Note, this is meant to be Nero-subjective significance.
+       Minor changes to an object's description does not make it unseen.
+  4. A few passages will mark choices that the player has seen in previous playthroughs.
+     - This is mostly to nudge players away from bad or weak paths that are not significant enough to be easily remembered.

 ## Rationales